BlueberryWolf/WEBFISHINGModdingGuide/README.md

 This example mod prints the name of any player that joins to the console, then changes their walk_speed to 50.

 **Make sure** to follow [the instructions]([https://github.com/BlueberryWolf/APIs](https://github.com/BlueberryWolf/APIs?tab=readme-ov-file#developer-usage-for-the-nerds)) to import my API into the project before using this example

+# Editing Player Properties using my PlayerAPI
+**YET AGAIN, make sure to follow [the instructions]([https://github.com/BlueberryWolf/APIs](https://github.com/BlueberryWolf/APIs?tab=readme-ov-file#developer-usage-for-the-nerds)) to import my API into the project before using this example

 If you, while debugging and loaded into the world (press F5), switch to the remote scene view, You can find the player in the editor at `/root/world/Viewport/main/entities/player`